nashqueue/comos-tutorial-blog/tutorial.md

 Type `y` to sign and broadcast the transaction.

-Congratulations, you built a chain binary and used the `blogd` binary CLI to create a blog post.
+Congratulations, you used the `blogd` binary CLI to create a blog post.

-## Use the CLI to query posts
+## Use the CLI to Query Posts

 To query the list of all on-chain posts: